Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 Symptoms of pubic lice

-After you come into contact with public lice, it can take five days to several weeks before you notice any symptoms.
+After you come into contact with pubic lice, it can take several weeks before symptoms appear.
+Some people don't have any symptoms, or may not notice them.

 The symptoms of pubic lice are the same for both men and women, and include: